The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Results

-where $P$ is the usual probability metric from a two-sided Kolmogorov-Smirnov (KS) test.
-This approach uses all the information in the distributions, avoiding binning and parameterization.
 Across our six runs in $J$, we find $\mathscr{L}({\rm PSB \in PAS}) \geq 4.0$ while $\mathscr{L}({\rm SB \in PAS}) < -26$.
 In other words, the PSBs have a high likelihood of having come from the PASs (over CSFs) while there is essentially zero probability the SBs were drawn from that parent.
-Indeed, the {\it raw} probability $P_{KS}({\rm PSB \in PAS}) \geq 0.38$ for all trials, consistent with the full PSB distribution being drawn from the passive distribution.
-Given the limitations of the KS test, however, we do not weigh this fact too heavily.\footnote{For example, the raw probabilities do not directly link SBs to CSFs, but we will argue in later that this is the only physically acceptable interpretation for most of these systems.} Regardless, the lack of similarity between starbursts and poststarbursts is clear and real, as is the close structural relationship between the starforming and quiescent types, \resp.
+Indeed, the {\it raw} probability $P_{\rm KS}({\rm PSB \in PAS}) \geq 0.38$ for all trials, consistent with the full PSB distribution being drawn from the passive distribution.
+Given the limitations of the KS test, however, we do not weigh this fact too heavily.\footnote{For example, the raw probabilities do not directly link SBs to CSFs, but we will argue in Section 5 that this is the only physically acceptable interpretation for most of these systems.} Regardless, the lack of similarity between starbursts and poststarbursts is clear and real, as is the close structural relationship between the starforming and quiescent types, \resp.